sempernow/k8s-vanilla-ha-rhel9/README.md

 ```

-Typical, recurring failures, endlessly revealing new fail modes.
+It is not unusual to have recurring failures, endlessly revealing new fail modes.
-Similarly for Cilium, although that one has vastly more ill-documented parameters, yet 10x higher data rate when it "works".
+Similarly for Cilium, although that one has 10x higher data rate (relative to similarly configured Calico) when it "works".

 ## Modify `kubelet` Configuration